BioBoost/object-oriented-programming-using-java/04_storing_and_processing_data/readme.md

     ageOfPerson = 31;

-    // The variable name can also be used to retrieve the data System.out.println("I am " + ageOfPerson + " years old and I am a teacher at VIVES University College");
+    // The variable name can also be used to retrieve the data System.out.println("I am " + ageOfPerson + " years old and I am a teacher at VIVES University");
 }
 ```

 The data referred to by the variable can be changed using the **assignment operator** `=`.
-This is basically the same as in
+This is basically the same as in math.
-math.
 On the left hand side you have the variable which you want to assign and on the right hand side the value.

-When you wish to use the content of the variable, all you need to do is state the symbolic name where you would otherwise
-use a value.
+When you wish to use the content of the variable, all you need to do is state the symbolic name where you would otherwise use a value.

 This also means that one variable can be used to assign a value to another.